 -------------------------------

 As reported in Table 2, there were several significant main effects and interactions.
 There were significant main effects of comparator group and gender which provided support for H3 and H4 respectively.
 Pairwise comparisons with a Bonferroni correction revealed that the self was rated as significantly less likely to experience online identity theft than all other comparator groups (p < .001).
-Those younger than participants were rated to be at the greatest risk than all other comparator groups (p ≤ .040).
+Those younger than participants were rated to be at the greatest risk of experiencing online identity theft than all other comparator groups (p ≤ .040).
 Females (M = 4.13) provided higher ratings of the likelihood of experiencing online identity theft compared to males (M = 3.70).

 --------------------------